juliamertz/protonvpn-cli/README.md

 - [x] Connect to random or fastest server from list
 - [x] Select protocol, `tcp` or `udp` with -p flag
 - [x] Filter by features
-- [ ] Killswitch
+- [x] Killswitch (still needs some work on macos)
 - [ ] Split tunneling

 ## Todo / Bugs
 - [ ] Clean up openvpn process if this wasn't done on last exit
 - [ ] Set up test suite
-- [ ] Desktop notifications
+- [ ] Alert user in case traffic isn't actually being routed through tunnel
-- [ ] Openvpn process is not killed if daemon is shut down before connection is established
+- [ ] Openvpn process not being killed if daemon is shut down before connection is established
+- [ ] Add notify feature for desktop notifications

+## features

+### Killswitch

+#### Notes:
+**Linux**
+> Warning! this alters your iptables, if you're using a non-standard setup make sure the new rules don't conflict

+**Macos**
+> In order to use the killswitch you have to enable the system filewall, this can be done in the system settings under `Network > Firewall`